maateen/battery-monitor/README.md

 ### [Benjamin Staffin](https://github.com/benley)

-Improved the build process and added modern Python setuptools packaging.
+He has improved the build process and added modern Python setuptools packaging.
+Please take a minute to thank him.